cuenca-mx/quienesquien-python/README.md

 The search follows a hierarchical approach: it first attempts to find a match using the RFC.
 If no match is found, it searches by CURP.
 Finally, if neither is found, it looks for a match by name.
-You must specify at least one search parameter: name (including first nombre, paterno and materno), RFC or CURP.
+You must specify at least one search parameter: full_name, rfc or curp.

 ## Response Structure
 - `persons` (list): List of matched persons.